hyperledger-labs/yui-ibc-solidity/docs/ibft2-light-client.md

 The second element of the list is a list of each address in a validator set of this block, and the fifth is commit seals to this block by the validator set.

-Each blockchain node verifies the commit seals to validates the block according to Algorithm 1[1].
+Each blockchain node verifies the commit seals to validate the block according to Algorithm 1[1].

 ## Light Client protocol